jcofer555/unraid_scripts_and_guides/guides/upgrading_unraid.md

-# UPDATING UNRAID OS TO A NEW RELEASE:
+# UPDATING UNRAID OS TO A NEW VERSION:

 > [!IMPORTANT]
 > read the release notes and these instructions before attempting the upgrade.
 If you have any questions, please ask in the #unraid-stable channel of the unraid official discord server which can be joined at https://discord.unraid.net \
-> You can use this procedure for testing releases (the ’Next’ branch) as well, but make sure to read the release notes for it and all previous testing versions.
+> You can use this procedure for testing versions (the ’Next’ branch) as well, but make sure to read the release notes for it and all previous testing versions

 > [!IMPORTANT]
 > **DO NOT SKIP STEP 1**